-Additional program policies and procedures are published in the Nursing student handbook, specific to those programs, and are to be regarded as an integral part of this Catalog.
+Additional program policies and procedures are published in student handbooks, specific to each program, and are to be regarded as an integral part of this Catalog.

 COUNSELING/ADVISEMENT

 Academic advising is available throughout the student's enrollment at the College to assist students with the identification and resolution of academic problems.
 Individual advisement sessions are scheduled by appointment and may be outside of regular class time.
 In addition, faculty members are available throughout the term to meet with students as needed.